pappgergo-publisher/azure-devops-extensions/flexible-approvals/common/filtering.md

 Values: `now`, `1 day ago`, `3 days ago`, `7 days ago`, `15 days ago`, `30 days ago`, `60 days ago`, `90 days ago`, `180 days ago`, `365 days ago`, `never`

 Matches approval requests with their most recent votes casted before the selected time.
-Using `now` matches all approval requests, as every vote happened in the past.
+Using `now` matches all approval requests with at least one vote, as every vote happened in the past.
 Using `never` matches only those approval requests that received no votes so far.

 If used with `last vote (after)` filter, and `never` is set as value, the `last vote (after)` is ignored unless it is also set to `never`.